- City Departments

 Pre Fire Plan Surveys

-Pre fire plan surveys are conducted by fire personnel for each commercial and public building within the city.
-This gives firefighters a chance to view the layout of the building before a fire breaks out.
+Pre-fire plan surveys are conducted by fire personnel for each commercial and public building within the city.
+This gives firefighters a chance to view the layout of the building before a potential situation occurs.
 The location of fire suppression equipment is noted as well as potentially hazardous areas.
 Fire code violations may be reported to the Fire Prevention Bureau.